 With this approach, you share no accounts.
 You each have your own bank account and split household expenses by some formula you have devised.
 Twenty-two percent of couples keep and manage money separately.
 This also tends to be more common in second marriages or marriages where both partners are older, since they've been managing their own money for years.

 - Advantages: You’re both still actively involved in managing your money.
 (In a one-account situation, sometimes one spouse takes the lead and the other checks out of the family finances.)
 You may have fewer arguments over money, since you won’t be actively faced with proof of a spending habit that makes you crazy.
 Additionally, if it turns out that your partner has an issue with debt, your money is safe in your account.

 - Disadvantages: Bill paying can be a hassle, and if your partner does have an issue with debt, you might not find out until they’re pretty far into a hole.
 It’s also harder to feel like you’re on the same money team and working toward the same goals, since you’re both doing separate things with your salaries.

-With this approach, you each keep a separate bank account, but you open a joint account where you can pool some funds and pay for household expenses.
+With this approach, you each keep a separate bank account, but you open a free joint checking account where you can pool some funds and pay for household expenses.
 Some couples contribute to a joint account equally, while others split the responsibility proportionately based on how much income each makes.
 For instance, if one partner's income is 60% of the household income and the other's income is 40% of the total, the contribution to the joint account gets split 60/40, respectively.